NTP/NEURODPT 610 — Cellular and Molecular Neuroscience

 Study of original papers leading to an understanding of the molecular basis of electrical activity in neurons.
 Topics include voltage-sensitive currents, molecular biology of neuronal receptorrs, synaptic transmission and sensory transduction.
-Lectures supplemented with experimental demonstrations and discussion sessions.

 Introduction to the anatomy and physiology of the mammalian nervous system.
 Lectures will cover the neuroanatomy of the major subdivisions of the human brain, the major sensory and motor systems, and higher order functions.
 Lab/discussion sections will emphasize readings from the primary literature and hands-on dissections.

-NTP/ANTHRO/PSYCH/ZOOLOGY 619 — BIOLOGY OF MIND
+NTP/ANTHRO/PSYCH/ZOOLOGY 619 — Biology of Mind

 Origins and structures of mind, brain, and consciousness.
 Transitions from early mammalian through primate to hominid intelligence.
 Genetics and plasticity in brain development.
 Modern studies of human brain mechanisms and consciousness.

 A group discussion of primary literature articles relevant to the neural basis of behavior with a purpose to understand the neural basis of behavior in animals, to learn to read papers critically and improve discussion leading skills.

 NTP/NEURODPT 629 — Molecular and Cellular Mechanisms of Memory

 Focuses on the cell signaling and the resulting structural changes that occur at neuronal synapses during memory formation.
 The aim is to understand how the synaptic changes underlying memory occur.

 NTP/NEURODPT 640 — Computational Neuroscience: From Single Cells to Whole Brain Models